Drakkus/ShaiyaGenesis/README.md

 # Shaiya Genesis

+## Notice
+Please note, this repository is no longer under active development.
+This remains purely as reference material, and is not intended to be used in production.
+For a more active and up-to-date repository, please visit the [Shaiya Genesis Repository](https://github.com/ShaiyaGenesis).

 ## Introduction
 Shaiya Genesis is an emulator for the Shaiya MMORPG.
 It is written mostly in C++.
 The goal is to provide an open source, community involved emulator for Shaiya, and provide developers with an alternative that allows them to better develop content, and operate using a more stable server.